 As the only Major to return to the same course every year, The Masters and Augusta National has seen it all.
 Unexpected victories, drama, outstanding golf, and also comebacks.
 The tournament is never over, especially when you consider some of the treacherous holes players have to face coming down the stretch.

-Here, we look back at five of the biggest comebacks in Masters history.
+As we've seen in the past, anything can happen on Sunday at the famous Georgia venue, so here we have taken a look back at five of the biggest comebacks in Masters history.

 However, on a difficult final day in which Burke Jr’s 71 was one of only two under-par rounds, Venturi carded a disappointing 80 to finish in second place, a shot behind his fellow American.

-Perhaps the most well-known Sunday comeback came in 1996 when Greg Norman surrendered a six-shot lead to Nick Faldo.
-The Englishman was looking to win his third green jacket and put himself in the best position, birdieing the 17th in round three to all but book his place in the final group.
+Now we come to arguably the most well-known comeback in Masters history.
+Back in 1996 Greg Norman surrendered a six-shot lead to Sir Nick Faldo.
+The Englishman was looking to win his third Green Jacket and put himself in the best position, birdieing the 17th in round three to all but book his place in the final group.